Welcome to Business Executives Networking Group (BENG)

 Who Can I Contact if I Have Questions Joining BENG?

 First, fill out a membership application at http://bit.ly/BENGMembership.
-Follow up with submission of your resume noting you have completed the membership application.
+Follow up with the submission of your resume noting you have completed the membership application.
 Wait for approval before paying the annual membership fee.
-For questions, contact: [email protected]
+For questions, contact: [email protected].

 Does BENG Replace All Other Networking Groups?